ultimaille/.github/profile/README.md

  - Plugins must be placed and compiled with the Graphite's source code
  - Add-ons are external programs - with a particular protocol - that can be run from Graphite.

+ - [graphite plugins from texel](https://github.com/ultimaille/graphite-texel-plugins) - A plugin suite for Graphite
+ - [graphite add-on loader](https://github.com/ultimaille/graphite-addon-loader) - A module that enables to load add-ons from Graphite